-- Chill the dough in the refrigerator at least 2 hours before baking.
+- Chill the dough in the refrigerator for at least 2 hours before baking.
 (Overnight is optimal, however.)
-Prepare the icing (step 8) while waiting for the dough to chill.
+Prepare the icing (step 6) while waiting for the dough to chill.

-- Pre-heat the oven to 375° F. Roll the chilled cookie dough into one-inch balls.
-Place the cookie dough balls on a parchment-lined (or lightly greased) baking sheet about two inches apart.
-Press down each cookie with a drinking glass that has been dipped in granulated sugar.
+- Preheat the oven to 375°F. Roll the chilled cookie dough into 1-inch balls.
+Place the cookie dough balls on a parchment-lined (or lightly greased) baking sheet about 2 inches apart.
+Press down each cookie with the bottom of a drinking glass that has been dipped in granulated sugar.

-- Bake the cookies for ten minutes, until lightly browned on the bottom (see notes).
-Remove the cookies from the baking sheet a minute after they come out of the oven.
+- Bake the cookies for 10 minutes, until lightly browned on the bottom (see notes).
+Remove the cookies from the baking sheet about 1 minute after they come out of the oven.
 Allow the cookies to cool completely on a wire rack before applying the icing.
-Frost the cookies with a thin layer of the icing and allow the icing to set at least ten minutes before serving.
+Frost the cookies with a thin layer of icing and allow the icing to set for at least 10 minutes before serving.

 - The dough should be sticky but pliable once all of the flour has been added.
 If it is too gooey (which can happen on humid days), then add one tablespoon of flour at a time until the dough is the right consistency.

-- These cookies should not brown much when cooking, so if you have noticeable browning around the edges they may be overcooked.
-Dough that has been refrigerated for more than eight hours may need twelve or thirteen minutes to bake.
+- These cookies should not brown much when cooking, so if you have noticeable browning around the edges, they may be overcooked.
+Dough that has been refrigerated for more than eight hours may need 12 to 13 minutes to bake.